Lead poisoning: History

-Lead poisoning was among the first known and most widely studied work regarding environmental hazards.
+Lead poisoning was among the first known and most widely studied work-related environmental hazards.
 One of the first metals to be smelted and used, lead is thought to have been discovered and first mined in Anatolia around 6500 BC.
 Its density, workability, and corrosion resistance were among the metal's attractions.

-In the 2nd century BC the Greek botanist Nicander described the colic and paralysis seen in lead-poisoned people.
+In the 2nd century BC, the Greek botanist Nicander described the colic and paralysis seen in lead-poisoned people.
 Dioscorides, a Greek physician who lived in the 1st century AD, wrote that lead makes the mind "give way".

 Lead was used extensively in Roman aqueducts from about 500 BC to 300 AD.
 Julius Caesar's engineer, Vitruvius, reported, "water is much more wholesome from earthenware pipes than from lead pipes.
 For it seems to be made injurious by lead, because white lead is produced by it, and this is said to be harmful to the human body."
 Gout, prevalent in affluent Rome, is thought to be the result of lead, or leaded eating and drinking vessels.
 Sugar of lead (lead(II) acetate) was used to sweeten wine, and the gout that resulted from this was known as "saturnine" gout.
 It is even hypothesized that lead poisoning may have contributed to the decline of the Roman Empire, a hypothesis thoroughly disputed:

 However, recent research supports the idea that the lead found in the water came from the supply pipes, rather than another source of contamination.
 It was not unknown for locals to punch holes in the pipes to draw water off, increasing the number of people exposed to the lead.